kissgyorgy/my-stars/README.md

 ## Rust

-- [stvnksslr/uv-migrator](https://github.com/stvnksslr/uv-migrator) - tool for migrating to the python uv project
+- [stvnksslr/uv-migrator](https://github.com/stvnksslr/uv-migrator) - tool for migrating to the uv package manager
 - [tamasfe/taplo](https://github.com/tamasfe/taplo) - A TOML toolkit written in Rust
 - [tursodatabase/limbo](https://github.com/tursodatabase/limbo) - Limbo is a work-in-progress, in-process OLTP database management system, compatible with SQLite.
 - [mitsuhiko/minijinja](https://github.com/mitsuhiko/minijinja) - MiniJinja is a powerful but minimal dependency template engine for Rust compatible with Jinja/Jinja2
+- [gi0baro/rloop](https://github.com/gi0baro/rloop) - An AsyncIO event loop implemented in Rust
 - [tvlfyi/tvix](https://github.com/tvlfyi/tvix) - Tvix - A Rust implementation of Nix.
 Read-only mirror of https://code.tvl.fyi/tree/tvix
 - [typst/typst](https://github.com/typst/typst) - A new markup-based typesetting system that is powerful and easy to learn.
 - [beac0n/ruroco](https://github.com/beac0n/ruroco) - Ruroco is a tool that lets you execute commands on a server by sending UDP packets.
 The commands are configured on the server side, so the client does not define what is going to be executed, it only picks from existing commands.